Red Wine and Chocolate

 Yakima Valley wineries roll out the red carpet for Red Wine and Chocolate lovers every February.
 Winemakers pair delectable confections with their premium red wine, setting the stage for romance in the beautiful Yakima Valley countryside.
 Take the quick trip to the Yakima Valley every Presidents' Day weekend to enjoy wine, chocolate, and each other.

 The Yakima Valley invites red wine lovers to come celebrate Yakima Valley wine again or for the first time to celebrating the red wines of Yakima Valley.
 Travel to Yakima Valley wine country today to taste your favorites.
+Check out the Red Wine and Chocolate winery offerings.

 Red Wine and Chocolate Event Listings